nitsugahcram/real-time-flight-status/Readme.md

 ## What I Learn?

-- [Nifi] is a powerfull tool for distribute data, although I not sure if I will choose for production.
+- [Nifi] is a powerfull tool for distribute and processing data.
+However, I am not feel confortable with UI and how to manage DAGs, in term of CI pipelines.
 - Connect Nifi process to
   - Postgres DB
   - Create a ETL Batch

 **NOTE** Beside the power of the tool, I prefer other tools like airflow, that allow to create DAGs using code rather the UI.

-- Note: The maste repository is not appropiate to be mysql for bigdata.
+- Note: The master repository should be place over HDFS and user columnar and compress format such as [Apache Parquet](https://parquet.apache.org/)
 - Interface SQL - Pandas